ZychGrzegorz/ecommerce/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It is a web application that is an ecommerce shop
+It is a web application that is an ecommerce shop.

+The user can:
+* sign in, sign up
+* search for a product
+* add selected products to the cart
+* place an order
+* proceed the payment
+* check own orders
+* change of account details

+Admin has the ability to:
+* adding, editing a product
+* view of registered users
+* editing, changing the user details
+* view all orders
+* mark the order as delivered

 <!-- GETTING STARTED -->
 ## Getting Started